Incontinence in women is a common problem that can cause significant discomfort. It is essential to provide appropriate treatments.

 Causes of incontinence

-Causes of incontinence in women can vary:
+Causes of incontinence in women vary:

 Pregnancy